-Students who complete the undergraduate course of study receive the degree of Bachelor of Science in Plant and Environmental Soil Sciences or Turfgrass Science.
+Students who complete an undergraduate course of study in Soil and Crop Sciences will receive a Bachelor of Science degree in either Plant and Environmental Soil Sciences or Turfgrass Science.
 Students outside the department may minor in Agronomy, Environmental Soil Science or Plant Breeding (see below) or double major in PSSC or TGSC.

 Our majors and minors offer students the opportunity to work with applied sciences to make a difference in our world by improving the efficiency of crop production, enhancing the quality of food and fiber crops, and improving turfgrasses.
 Soil and Crop sciences offers the opportunity to combine biology, physics, chemistry and biotechnology into one discipline.